AscendingPassage.com HOME PAGE.

 fifteen feet long.
 A door leads from the pronaos into a narrow

-communicates with the adytum, by another door richly ornamented.
+communicates with the adytum by a richly ornamented door.
 On

 one side of the adytum is a small dark chamber, in which is a deep